 Decorating it is the really fun part!
-With an outside layer and two inner layers there are lots of areas to decorate!
+With an outside layer and two inner layers there are lots of areas to decorate.
 I chose to keep my box fairly simple, just adding photos, notes, and a couple of premade notecards from scrapbook section of the craft store.
 Inside of the box you can decorate both sides of the flaps so the recipient will find notes and photos everywhere they look.

 For my photos, I cut them 1/4 inch smaller than the “score” measurement for each layer.
 That means the photos on the bottom layer are 3.75 inches square, the ones on the middle layer are 3.25 inches square, and the ones on the top layer are 2.75 inches square.